MartijnDwars/metaborg.github.io/dev/devenv-spoofax.md

 Alternatively, you can check out all repositories yourself for more control.

 Since it is not possible to build languages inside Eclipse (because Spoofax is not installed), the languages have to be built using Maven.
 The Spoofax generator, debugging, and strategoxt also require special build steps which cannot be executed in Eclipse.
-Follow the build description at <https://github.com/metaborg/spoofax-releng/blob/master/README.md> to build everything with Maven.
+Follow [the description for building spoofax](building-spoofax.md) to build everything with Maven.

 Import the following projects into Eclipse: